Information criteria for non-normalized models: Application to real data

 where $\log$ is applied element-wise.
 Namely, log-transformed data is assumed to follow the usual Gaussian graphical model.
 Note that this model is also an exponential family and thus the objective function of score matching reduces to a quadratic form \eqref{exp_SM}.
 Here, we apply SMIC to determine which of the above two graphical models has better fit to RNAseq data.

 Figure~\ref{fig_RNA} plots SMIC of two graphical models with respect to the number of edges.
 For edge selection, we employed $l_1$ regularized score matching \citep{Lin} for truncated Gaussian graphical models \eqref{tGGM} and graphical LASSO\footnote{We used R package ``glasso" from \url{http://statweb.stanford.edu/~tibs/glasso/}.} for log-Gaussian graphical models \eqref{lGGM}, respectively.
+Namely, we computed the whole regularization paths.
 After edge selection, we fitted the graphical models again by score matching without regularization to calculate SMIC.
 Note that such a procedure is also used for LASSO \citep{Belloni}.
 Figure~\ref{fig_RNA} indicates that SMIC saturates around 400 edges for both models and is smaller for the log-Gaussian graphical model.
 Therefore, the log-Gaussian graphical model has better fit to RNAseq data in this case.